 Low e glass are available as both replacement and new construction windows.

 And you have options when it comes to your impact window frames as well.
-Choose vinyl or aluminum frames.
+Choose vinyl or aluminum frame windows.

 What the low e coating does